 Fears are limits, and these limits come from beliefs.
 Beliefs that limit are self-imposed prisons.
 The more you have, the more limitations you have on your freedom, your ability to think and perceive.
-Overcoming our fears is key to any growth.
+Learning to overcome our fears is key to any growth.